 Outside of work, Jay is a true sports enthusiast and loves exploring Boston’s culture, food scene, and history.

-Schaeffer Charles, MHA Cardiology Billing Manager, MGPO The Pennsylvania State University 2011-2012 Finance Fellowship Class
+Schaeffer Charles, MHA Group Practice Manager, MGPO The Pennsylvania State University 2011-2012 Finance Fellowship Class

-Schaeffer currently serves as the Billing Manager of Cardiology for the Massachusetts General Physicians Organization.
+Schaeffer currently serves as a Group Practice Manager for the Massachusetts General Physicians Organization.
+Previously, he served as an Cardiology Billing Manager within the MGPO.”
 He began his career in healthcare working as a Chemistry lab assistant at St. Joseph’s College, NY Campus, during which he earned a couple of internship opportunities at SUNY Downstate Medical Center.
 His compassion for working with patients developed as he worked on the “front lines” as a rehab technician at a New York based physical therapy clinic.
 He later decided to pursue a career in healthcare revenue cycle, finance, and operations.
 His interests also include process improvement, strategic planning, and operations.